-Our team was at a fossil power plant in Texas for an annual pipe inspection with our tool, the LIXI Profiler.
+Our team was at a fossil power plant in Texas for a annual pipe testing with the LIXI Profiler.

 As we walked through the plant, I stopped at a feedwater heater pipe that was about eight inches in diameter.
 This pipe was welded to an elbow, which was in turn, welded to the feedwater heater.
 The elbow had a Thickness Measurement Location (TML) installed for Ultrasonic Testing (UT), and I thought it would be a good opportunity to demonstrate the Profiler’s capability to the plant manager.